aquatix/dammit.nl/content/posts/vim-reloaded.md

 " Set guifont when using gvim:
 "set guifont=Droid\ Sans\ Mono\ for\ Powerline\ Plus\ Nerd\ File\ Types\ 11

+" reload file when changes happen in other editors set autoread

+" hide buffers instead of closing them (so no saving is needed and undo and " marks are preserved) set hidden
 ```

 To help with reading code, [indentLine](https://github.com/Yggdroot/indentLine) and [rainbow brackets](https://github.com/luochen1990/rainbow) is used: